A fairytale ascent

 Georg Fayer, Public domain, via Wikimedia Commons

-Hatred of the Rothschilds has been part of the NSDAP's rhetoric since its beginnings, with Adolf Hitler spreading his conspiracy theories about them as early as 1921 in the „Völkischer Beobachter“.
-After coming to power, this hatred was translated into action.
-The Frankfurt family had to flee for their lives.
+Hatred of the Rothschilds had been part of the NSDAP's rhetoric since its beginnings, with Adolf Hitler spreading his conspiracy theories about them as early as 1921 in the „Völkischer Beobachter“.
+After coming to power, this hatred is translated into action.
+The Frankfurt family must flee for their lives.

-Alarmed by the events in his neighbouring country, Alphonse von Rothschild tried to take his art collection abroad.
-This was difficult due to the export prohibition law passed in 1918, but at the beginning of 1938 he reached an agreement with the monument protection authorities.
-But then Hitler also took power in Austria.
-Immediately after the invasion of German troops on 12 March 1938, the displacement and persecution of the Jewish population and the looting of the important Jewish art collections in Vienna began.
-Ds the Rothschilds are so prominent, they are one of the first to be affected.
+Alarmed by the events in his neighbouring country, Alphonse von Rothschild tries to take his art collection abroad.
+This is difficult due to the Export Prohibition Act passed in 1918, but at the beginning of 1938 he reaches an agreement with the monument protection authority.
+However, Hitler then seizes power in Austria as well.
+Immediately after the invasion of German troops on 12 March 1938, the displacement and persecution of the Jewish population and the looting of the important Jewish art collections in Vienna begins.
+As the Rothschilds are so prominent, they are among the first to be affected.
 The day after the invasion, the SS are already looking for members of the family.
 Louis von Rothschild is arrested and taken to prison.
 His possessions and his companies are seized from him.

 The art collections are plundered